 Great UX is composed of the following:

-- Functionality—does it work well/fast on any device?
+- Performance: does it work well/fast/on any device?

-- Support—is help available to those who need it?
+- Customer Support: is help available to those who need it?

-- Value—is the end result worth the user’s time/money?
+- Overall Value: is the end result worth the user’s time/money?

 Business Goals vs. Ethical Design